-If you are applying for either the English DAOM program or the Chinese DAOM program, and your native language is not English, you are required to complete the Test of English as a Foreign Language (TOEFL) internet based test (iBT) or the International English Language Testing System (IELTS) exam.
+If you are applying for either the English Postgraduate DAOM Program or the Chinese Postgraduate DAOM Program, and your native language is not English, you are required to complete the Test of English as a Foreign Language (TOEFL) internet based test (iBT) or the International English Language Testing System (IELTS) exam.
 The minimum scores to achieve on these tests are as follows:

 When taking the TOEFL, please enter the appropriate Five Branches assigned code on the Score Report Request Form: